Living Things (Linkin Park album): Composition

 Bennington told Live 105 that the band is "embracing everything that [they] have done in the past," taking the "best pieces" of their previous four albums and "smash[ing] them together into this new record."
 Shinoda explained in an interview with NME that the album would not return to their nu metal sound, however he assured that the record "gets back to our roots and it's captured a feeling that we haven't gone after in many years."
 He also spoke similar statements to Bennington about combining elements of all four albums, saying, "We've learned so much from all the albums we've done, so we've taken everything we've learned and mixed it all into one."
 Shinoda stated that the album is more "rap-centric" compared to their previous two albums.
 Shinoda told Musique Mag that the band wanted the album to be "more energetic [and] song-based", as opposed to their previous album, A Thousand Suns, which was more of a concept record.

 The band had numerous influences and inspirations for Living Things.
 Shinoda told Rolling Stone that "Castle of Glass", "Skin to Bone" and "Roads Untraveled" contained folk music influenced by the works of Bob Dylan, as well as the inspirations of Dylan.
 In the seventh track "Victimized", which Rolling Stone described as "the band's most aggressive track in years", was influenced by punk rock bands such as Pennywise and Dirty Rotten Imbeciles.
 Shinoda noted the minimal content of numerous punk rock songs attributed to the short length of "Victimized"; bassist Dave "Phoenix" Farrell noted that the song's working title, "Battle Axe", "which to me is..what that song is; it's just this big 'crack' and then you're out."
 Like the band's first two albums, the penultimate track ("Tinfoil") is an instrumental.
-Brad Delson, the band's guitarist, has vocals in the tenth track "Until It Breaks", which was Delson's idea.
-The album explores the genres alternative rock, electronic rock and rap rock.
+Brad Delson, the band's guitarist, has vocals in the tenth track "Until It Breaks", which was his idea.
+The album explores the genres alternative rock, electronic rock, rap rock and industrial rock.